Current term (Fall 2024)

 where the last equality follows from the method of partial fractions, observing that the equation

-in the unknowns and is solved for .
+in the unknowns and

-Since and , with , we deduce that (3) holds if and only if
+, we deduce that (3) holds if and only if

 (4)